settnaing199/Pomodoro-Timer-App/README.md

 # Pomodora-Timer-App
-Time management app that follows Pomodora Technique(25 minutes of uninterrupted work and 5 minutes break).
+Time management app that follows Pomodora Technique(25 minutes of uninterrupted work -> 5 minutes break -> repeat).
 It also allows users to block distracting websites.

 # Requirement
 * python3